jamesorr/jamesorr.github.io/_pages/about.md

 components and is part of Phase 6 of the Coupled Model Intercomparison Project ([CMIP6](https://www.geosci-model-dev.net/9/1937/2016/gmd-9-1937-2016.html)).
-I am also the coordinator of the French [ANR](http://www.agence-nationale-recherche.fr/en/about-anr/about-the-french-national-research-agency/) project focused on changes in Southern Ocean biogeochemistry ([SOBUMS](http://sobums.lsce.ipsl.fr)).
+I am also coordinator of a French [ANR](http://www.agence-nationale-recherche.fr/en/about-anr/about-the-french-national-research-agency/) project focused on changes in Southern Ocean biogeochemistry ([SOBUMS](http://sobums.lsce.ipsl.fr)).